HaMerotz LaMillion 2: Leg 3 (Hungary → Bosnia and Herzegovina → Croatia)

-For this leg's Double Battle, two teams played musical chairs with each other and local residents.
+For this leg's Duel, two teams played musical chairs with each other and local residents.
 The last team with a team member remaining in the game would receive their next clue while the team that lost had to wait for the next team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 In this leg's Roadblock, one team member had to strip down to their swimsuit, put on skis, and be towed through a slalom course behind a snowmobile.
 When they reached the end without falling, they had to let go of their tow rope and coast through the finish line to receive their next clue.

 This leg's Detour was a choice between כדורגל (Kaduregel – Soccer) or כדורסל (Kadursal – Basketball).
 In Soccer, one team member had to kick a soccer ball through three targets while their partner, dressed as a cheerleader, cheered them on.
 When the first member scored three goals, they would switch roles.
 Once both members scored three goals, they would receive their next clue.
 In Basketball, teams played against two Croatian basketball players and had to score 20 baskets (10 apiece).
 At least one basket had to be scored while using a trampoline, a ladder, a supermarket cart and a chair before they could receive their next clue.